meta-introspector/lollms/README.md

-#Hack of the LoLLMs
+# Hack of the LoLLMs

-layout of dirs:

-/mnt/data1/2023/08/02/ggml/bindings_zoo/

 # Lord of Large Language Models (LoLLMs)
 <div align="center">